Raindrops Keep Fallin' on My Head (Andy Williams album)

 The song "Can't Help Falling in Love" was one of the two tracks from the UK version of the album that did not appear on the original release.
 As a non-album single in the US, it entered Billboard magazine's Hot 100 chart in the issue dated February 28, 1970, and spent three weeks there, getting as high as number 88.
 It also began a three-week run on the magazine's chart of the week's 40 most popular Easy Listening (or Adult Contemporary) songs in that issue, where it eventually made it to number 28.
 The song debuted on the UK singles chart on March 14, 1970, and lasted there 17 weeks, four of which were spent at number three.
 The other song that was on the UK album but not the original was "It's So Easy", which entered the UK singles chart on August 1 of that year and peaked at number 13 over the course of 14 weeks.

 The track from Raindrops Keep Fallin' on My Head that was left off of the Can't Help Falling in Love album in the UK was a new recording of "Sweet Memories", a song that Williams originally recorded in March 1968 with Nick DeCaro producing and arranging.
 That version was released as a non-album single on April 30, 1968, and reached number 75 pop and number four Easy Listening.

-Raindrops Keep Fallin' on My Head was released on compact disc for the first time as one of two albums on one CD by Collectables Records on January 22, 2002, the other album being Williams's Columbia release from the fall of 1969, Get Together with Andy Williams.
+Raindrops Keep Fallin' on My Head was released on compact disc as one of two albums on one CD by Collectables Records on January 22, 2002, along with Williams's 1969 Columbia album, Get Together with Andy Williams.
 Collectables included this CD in a box set entitled Classic Album Collection, Vol. 2, which contains 15 of his studio albums and two compilations and was released on November 29, 2002.